JAX-DIPS/JAX-DIPS/README.md

 ## The Team

-JAX-DIPS was developed by [Pouria Mistani](http://www.pouriamistani.com) and [Samira Pakravan](https://samirapakravan.github.io/) and [Rajesh Ilango](https://www.linkedin.com/in/rajeshilango/) under the supervision of Prof. [Frederic Gibou](https://sites.me.ucsb.edu/~fgibou/) during 2019-2022 at [University of California Santa Barbara](https://me.ucsb.edu/).
-This project was partially funded by the [US Office of Naval Research](https://www.nre.navy.mil/).
+JAX-DIPS was developed and is maintained by [Pouria Mistani](http://www.pouriamistani.com) and [Samira Pakravan](https://samirapakravan.github.io/) and [Rajesh Ilango](https://www.linkedin.com/in/rajeshilango/).

 ## License